 Lemon Chicken Orzo Soup is an easy made from scratch Instant Pot recipe with with small orzo pasta and a handful of fresh vegetables.
 Simple and delicious for anytime of year.
-Make this modern updated chicken noodle soup for the soul for your family today!
+Make this modern updated tender chicken noodle soup for the soul for your family today!

 Lemon Chicken Orzo Soup Recipe

 We eat a lot of soups at my house, although we don’t limit them to just the winter months.

 Soups are my favorite one-pot meals, and this lemon chicken orzo soup recipe is light, full of flavor, and makes great leftovers!

 Since we are working from home, we can quickly warm up a bowl of soup for lunch.
 Sure beats takeout.

 I just made this Leftover Turkey Soup to use us our Thanksgiving turkey, and still craving warm soup with a broth base.

 Plus, not only is this soup easy to make, but it is also pretty darn healthy too!